turboflakes/crunch/README.md

 $ crunch polkadot view
 ```

-Note: You can run `crunch` inside a tmux session and leave it, or using something like `systemd` to auto start on server restarts for example.
-By default crunch will wake up every X hours to claim rewards if any to claim.
+Note: You can run `crunch` inside a tmux session and leave it, or using something like `systemd` to run `crunch` on server restarts for example.
+By default `crunch` will wake up every X hours to claim rewards if there are any to claim.

 ## Development